'Mindhunter' Actor Jonathan Groff On His Most Life-Altering Roles

 GROFF: Both.

 GROFF: Written and directed by Andrew Haigh, who was our main director and co-writer with Michael Lannan of "Looking."
-And I just - that movie just rocked me to my core, that any kind of weird insecurity I had about playing gay on HBO - I just kind of shelved it and thought, you know what?
-This guy is so extraordinary, and I just believe in him so much that I don't care.
-I want to work with him, and I want to do this.
-And ultimately what ended up happening for me - and it's one of my favorite things I've worked on, the most personal thing I've worked on, one of the things I'm most proud of in my life.
-It was this show.
+And I just - that movie just rocked me to my core.
+That any kind of weird insecurity I had about playing gay on HBO, I just kind of shelved it and thought, you know what?
+This guy is so extraordinary.
+And I just believe in him so much that I don't care.
+I want to work with him.
+And I want to do this.
+And ultimately, what ended up happening for me - and it's one of my favorite things I've worked on, the most personal thing I've worked on, one of the things I'm most proud of in my life, was this show.

 And so for me, getting the opportunity to spend those three years expressing myself as a gay man and kind of just, like, living in that world and talking about gay issues was truly life-altering for me and made me so much more comfortable in my own skin in a way that I didn't anticipate when I said yes to the show.